GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/containership.md

 Now base data for gluu server is generated and saved in consul.
 You can close ssh tunnel now.

-Deploy gluu server form containership market place:
+## Deploy Gluu from the Marketplace

 Select Gluu Server from cluster application and deploy it by following instruction provided by application page.

 [Some screenshot here after CS team create marketplace icon]